-Its safety record is improving, but West Virginia still has the second highest rate of fatal crashes in the country.
-So whether you’re in town or on backcountry roads, it’s important to have the best car insurance you can afford.
+Its safety record is improving, but West Virginia still has one of the highest rates of fatal crashes in the country.
+So whether you're in town or on backcountry roads, it's important to have the best car insurance you can afford.
 Find out what you need to know about what the Mountain State requires for insurance and road safety.

 West Virginia Vehicle Insurance Requirements

 In West Virginia, all registered vehicles must carry at least the minimum auto insurance required by the state.
 Penalties are severe if you don't have car insurance, so read on to learn how to protect yourself.

 Who Needs Auto Insurance in West Virginia?

 Everyone.
 In West Virginia, car owners cannot register their vehicles until the state DMV receives proof of auto insurance.

 Even if your registered auto breaks down or becomes inoperable, you may have to maintain insurance or return the license plate to the West Virginia DMV.

 West Virginia requires drivers to carry proof of insurance in their vehicles at all times.
 You're required to show your insurance card if:

 - A law enforcement officer asks for it

 - You're renewing your vehicle registration